nanvel/blog/2022/10/python3-stdlib.md

 Event objects are a simple way to communicate between threads safely.

-Lock object - guard against simulteneous access to an object.
+Lock object - guard against simultaneous access to an object.

 Barriers - another thread synchronization mechanism.